-1 Concerns about the requirement for staff going into care homes to have weekly COVID-19 swabbing have been addressed on an interim basis.
+Concerns about the requirement for staff going into care homes to have weekly COVID-19 swabbing have been addressed on an interim basis.
 Community Services have now been allocated 150 swabs each week for staff.
 It is anticipated that the national swabbing scheme will supersede this approach in the next few weeks.
 Work to transition the existing Walsall Together partnership to a formal ICP contract has mobilised across multiple workstreams.
 In the context of growing pressures across the system, each workstream is in the process of confirming the specific deliverables required to operate in shadow form from 1 st April versus what is required in advance of the formal contract variation.
 NHSE/I have requested that the Walsall Together Partnership Board undertakes a self-assessment in accordance with the NHSE/I transaction guidance by 8 th January 2021.
 This will be the main focus of the partnership over the coming month.
-Recommendation Members of the Trust Board are report. asked to note the contents of this Does this report BAF Risk SO1: Safe, high qua ality care: We will deliver excellent mitigate risk included in an outstanding CQC rating by 2022 the BAF or Trust Risk BAF Risk- S03 Registers? please Failure to understand population on health and inequalities, integrate outline Failure to understand population health and inequalities, integrate place-based services and deliver them through a whole population approach would result in a continuation if not widening of health inequalities Resource implications inequalities.
-There are no new resources implications associated with this report.
-Silver Si Legal and Equality and The issue of health inequalities continues to receive arowina Diversity implications prominence in all forums across Walsall Together.
-It is reflected in the strategic objectives of the partnership and the associated BAF risk for Walsall Healthcare.
-There are multiple workstreams that have given focus to this issue within the forward look programme.
-Strategic Objectives Safe, high quality care □ Care at home ⊠ (highlight which Trust Strategic objective this Partners □ Value colleagues □ report aims to support) Partners □ Value colleagues □ Resources □
+Recommendation Members of the Trust Board are asked to note the contents of this report.
+Does this report BAF Risk SO1: Safe, high quality care: We will deliver excellent - quality of care as measured by an outstanding CQC rating by 2022 the BAF or Trust Risk BAF Risk- S03 Registers? please Failure to understand population on health and inequalities, integrate outline place-based services and deliver them through a whole population approach would result in a continuation if not widening of health inequalities.
+Resource implications There are no new resources implications associated with this report.
+Legal and Equality and The issue of health inequalities Diversity implications prominence in all forums across Walsall Together.
+It is reflected in the strategic objectives of the partnership and the associated BAF re are multiple workstreams that have given focus to this issue within the forward look programme.
+Strategic Objectives (highlight which Trust Safe, high quality care \Box Care at home ⊠ Strategic objective this Partners 🗆 Value colleagues report aims to support) Resources

-Appendix 1 - Care at Home BAF
+- Appendix 1 Care at Home BAF

-Appendix 2 - Operational Performance Report
+- Appendix 2 Operational Performance Report

-Appendix 3 - ICP Overview
+- Appendix 3 ICP Overview